 So if you're planning on displaying a small thumbnail image in your content, make sure the actual image size corresponds.
 There's no need to upload a giant graphic that's 3,000 by 2,000 pixels if you're going to make it display as 300 by 200.

-Of course, file size shouldn’t come at the expense of quality.
-When reducing image, video, or any other multimedia sizes, look for a happy balance that does not sacrifice quality for more efficient loading time.
+Of course, the file size shouldn't come at the expense of quality.
+When reducing the image, video, or any other multimedia sizes, look for a happy balance that does not sacrifice quality for more efficient loading time.